West Point Says 1 Cadet Died, 22 People Injured In Road Accident

 In a statement about the incident, Gov. Andrew Cuomo said, "My heart breaks for all those involved in the tragic training accident at West Point this morning."

-Cuomo added that he has directed the state's emergency management office to offer any help the academy and agencies involved in the response.
+Cuomo added that he has directed the state's emergency management office to offer any help needed by the academy and agencies involved in the response.

 NPR's Up First is the news you need to start your day.